-Unlike previous attempts in 1987 and 2008, he entered the 2020 race for the Democratic nomination as the de facto frontrunner, the most well-known and well-liked candidate in the field.
+Unlike previous attempts in 1987 and 2008, he entered the 2020 race for the Democratic nomination as the de facto frontrunner, the best-known in the field.

-The 77-year-old suffered early setbacks in the Iowa caucuses and New Hampshire primary but seized control of the contest with a string of successes on Super Tuesday when 14 states voted on the nomination.
+The 78-year-old suffered early setbacks in the Iowa caucuses and New Hampshire primary but seized control of the contest with a string of successes on Super Tuesday when 14 states voted on the nomination.

-Although Mr Obama called him the "best vice-president America has ever had", Mr Biden's record from four decades in public office has come under attack.
-So who is he, and what's behind his bid?
+Although former President Barack Obama called him the "best vice-president America has ever had", Mr Biden's record from four decades in public office came under attack.
+So who is Joe Biden and how did he become US president?

 A political fixture